seven-sevens/react-rx-bindings/README.md

     }

     cleanUp(): void {
-        this.reduxSubscription?.(); // unsubscribe from redux
+        this.reduxUnsubscribe?.(); // unsubscribe from redux
     }
 }
 ```